 Some deadlines are extended but don’t rely on that.
 If you’re late you could ask for an extension.
 In our experience, such requests are often accepted.
-Again though, there’s no guarantee and you might be marked down for your tardiness or the judges alerted to you having missed the deadline.
+Again though, there’s no guarantee and you might be marked down for your tardiness or the judges may be alerted to you missing the deadline.

 5. Work as a team

 Your team will know parts of your business better than you do.
 Even if you’re a sole practitioner there will be people who support you whose brains you can pick.

 Getting your team together to brainstorm a list of everything you want to include is an excellent way of getting the creative juices flowing.
 You can then take over (as Phil Billingham has already recommended) to craft an entry based on the best ideas.

 Finally, circulate the final entry to your team for their feedback.